weechat/weechat/UPGRADING.md

 detected by WeeChat (you can set `UTF-8` or `ISO-8859-15` for example, depending on your locale).
 WeeChat is looking for "UTF-8" in your locale name at startup.

-## Version 0.1.5

-No upgrade guidelines.

-## Version 0.1.4

-No upgrade guidelines.

-## Version 0.1.3

-No upgrade guidelines.

-## Version 0.1.2

-No upgrade guidelines.

-## Version 0.1.1

-No upgrade guidelines.

-## Version 0.1.0

-No upgrade guidelines.

-## Version 0.0.9

-No upgrade guidelines.

-## Version 0.0.8

-No upgrade guidelines.

-## Version 0.0.7

-No upgrade guidelines.

-## Version 0.0.6

-No upgrade guidelines.

-## Version 0.0.5

-No upgrade guidelines.

-## Version 0.0.4

-No upgrade guidelines.

-## Version 0.0.3

-No upgrade guidelines.

-## Version 0.0.2

-No upgrade guidelines.

-## Version 0.0.1

-No upgrade guidelines.